hmmhmmhm/capsulable/README.md

 <img src="https://image.flaticon.com/icons/svg/822/822143.svg" alt="icon" width="150"/>

 Encapsulated modules help you use the concept of access limiting in JavaScript classes.
-Implement the concepts of encapsulation and concealment through the concept of closure variables.
+Implement the concepts of encapsulation and concealment through the concept of closure.

 [한국어 문서는 여기로 와주세요](https://github.com/hmmhmmhm/capsulable/blob/master/README-KR.md)